Property Control Policy

 The purpose of this policy is to provide information regarding University property control procedures and requirements.

 Property is defined as tangible non-consumable movable property having an acquisition cost of $1,000 or more.
 All property having an acquisition cost of $1,000 or more must be tagged and placed on inventory, including any donated equipment received with a value of $1,000 or more.
-In addition, regardless of its original acquisition cost, electronic media assets must be sanitized of data before they permanently leave the campus by means of surplus, transfer, or disposal.
+Because all electronic media assets, regardless of their original acquisition cost, must be sanitized of data before they permanently leave the campus by means of surplus, transfer, or disposal, these assets must be tagged for tracking purposes.
 Departments are to notify the Office of Purchasing and Property Control when they receive property that requires tagging.

 Disposal of Movable Property

 Departmental property custodians designated by University administrative officials, deans, or department heads are responsible for all items on their inventory until transferred to another department or to surplus.
 All faculty and staff are cautioned not to dispose of any inventory property without the prior approval of the Office of Purchasing and Property Control.
 This includes property on your inventory listing as well as other property items costing less than $1,000.
-The Office of Purchasing and Property Control must make a formal written request to the state to dispose of any item regardless of its condition.
+The Office of Purchasing and Property Control must make a formal written request to the state to dispose of any tagged item regardless of its condition.
 Each budget unit head is accountable for the movable property on their inventory until such time the item is picked up from the department.
-A Property Control Exhibit 1 form must be completed in order to have property removed from your department.
+An Equipment Inventory Action Request Property Control Form #1 must be completed in order to have property removed from your department.
 Property pick-up requests are then forwarded to custodial services and are placed in line for pick up.
 Inventory items that become obsolete or idle shall be surplused by the department within the week it becomes idle or surplus.
-Submit a Property Control Exhibit 1 for such items to be removed from the department.
+Submit an Equipment Inventory Action Request Property Control Form #1 for such items to be removed from the department.

 Data Sanitization of Electronic Media Equipment